KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 - "Go to Monitoring hub" at the bottom-left
 -  Then, click "Go to Monitoring hub"

-## DATA ACTIVATOR EMAIL ALERT IN POWER BI
+## Data Activator Email Alert In Power BI
 - Go to your workspace in Fabric.
 - Power BI report
 ##### To configure your alert, you have to pick a visual upon which you want to configure the alert.
 In our case , we are picking the "Positive Sentiment %" card